Gonorrhea treatment

 Gonorrhea treatment in the future

 At present, however, many patients can be treated well with the antibiotics available.
 We can test for resistance to a particular active substance before treatment and react accordingly if necessary.
-It is best to contact us for advice on this topic.
+The best way to get advice on this topic is to contact us.

 Cornelia Betschart Meier, Prof. Dr. med.